danielfm/photo-mosaic/README.md

 # photo-mosaic

 During a boring weekend, I proposed the following programming challenge to
-myself: _build Monalisa from Pablo Picasso's paintings._
+myself: _build Mona Lisa from Pablo Picasso's paintings._

 And just so you know, I wasn't high. :)